telerik/maui-docs/controls/chart/series/cartesian/spline-area-series.md

 }
  ```

-1. Finally, use the following snippet to declare a `RadCartesianChart` with a Spline Area Series in XAML and in C#:
+1. Finally, use the following snippet to declare a `RadCartesianChart` with a SplineArea Series in XAML and in C#:

  ```XAML
 <telerikChart:RadCartesianChart>